Dragon8oy/mollusc-themes/README.md

  - Add screenshots and reorganise README
  - Add firewall rules
  - Add user to sudo group
- - Correct grub resolution (Potentially provided by Tela)
- - Add a set of link to themes installed by update-themes (Yaru, Argon and Tela)
  - Remove default /etc/motd and /etc/update-motd.d

- - Add a GRUB splash screen to update-themes
- - Install Tela with update-themes

 ## Licensing:
  - Fonts contained in `Components/Fonts/` are licensed under `Creative Commons Attribution-ShareAlike 3.0 Unported`, a copy of this is stored in `Components/Fonts/LICENSE.txt`